Food Services

 Salem-Keizer Public Schools partners with Sodexo to provide healthy, nutritious meals to our students.

-January 2023 Menus
+June 2023 Menus

 Elementary menus

-Middle school menus
+Middle and High School menus

 - Middle School Lunches – PDF (All middle schools except Houck/Stephens)